jarokaz/mlops-labs/workshops/tfx-caip-tf21/lab-01-tfx-walkthrough/README.md

 # TFX Components walk-through

-In this lab, you will walk through  configuration and execution of the key TFX components.
+In this lab, you will walk through  the configuration and execution of the key TFX components.
 The primary goal of the lab is to get a high level understanding of the function and usage of each of the components.
 You will work in a Jupyter notebook using the omponents in an interactive mode.

 ## Lab instructions